 My approach to life is holistic.
 I value attending carefully to the multiple dimensions of life – spiritual and whanau, psychological, social and physical, in order to survive, recover and thrive through life and its challenges.
 I hope that this philosophy is reflected in my counselling work, where I lean heavily on the person-centered approach and the Acceptance Commitment Therapy model, weaving in creative approaches such as Sandtray and others such as DBT or CBT where appropriate.

 I draw on my own life journey and my professional experience to support clients through areas such as grief and loss, depression, anxiety, suicidality, self-harm, anger, adolescent/parent issues and gender and sexual identity.
-I am most certainly an LGBTQ+ ally.
 I have worked extensively with teenagers and young adults and have plenty of experience with adults.
 My 8+ years of counselling experience follow a career in teaching.

 I am husband to my wonderful wife Celia.
 I have an (almost) adult daughter and Celia and I share a terrific 3 ½ year old son and a spirited 1 ½ year old daughter.
 Parenting takes up plenty of my time and energy currently, and outside of work, my passions for the outdoors, food, learning, literature, and entertainment takes up the rest.
 These things – family, my passions and my faith sustain me through life’s trials and tribulations.